alexculea/Preboot-Oxide/doc/configuring.md

 In short, [YAML](https://yaml.org/) is a static configuration format similar to JSON that uses tabs instead of braces (`{}`).
 Simple [tutorial](https://www.redhat.com/sysadmin/yaml-beginners).

-The YAML content is loaded from `~/.config/preboot-oxide/preboot-oxide.yaml`.
+The YAML content is loaded from `PO_CONF_PATH` env variable or from  `~/.config/preboot-oxide/preboot-oxide.yaml`.
 There is a sample file at the project root [here](../sample.preboot-oxide.yaml), reading on is recommended for a better understanding.

 This will override process ENV variables (temporary, it is planned to reverse the priority with the variables taking precedence).
 When running as service with `systemd`, the location will correspond to the `root` user at `/root/.config/preboot-oxide/preboot-oxide.yaml`.